 When is the next blue moon?

-By the admittedly non-traditional definition of ‘blue moon’, there is one blue moon in 2019, and it takes place on 18 May 2019.
+By the admittedly non-traditional definition of ‘blue moon’, the next blue moon takes place on 31 October 2020.

 Blue moon dates